Yamagata

 Photo credit: Derek Yamashita

-Few of us will ever need to think about how kimono cloth is made, but for a master artisan at 26th-generation kimono atelier Tomihiro (one of Japan’s top three kimono producers), that’s all they think about every day.
-The setup alone is remarkable — huge wooden foot-operated treadle looms with a dozen moving parts each, thousands of multi-coloured strings of yarn precisely, painstakingly hand-threaded to form beautiful patterns when woven.
+Few of us will ever need to think about how kimono cloth is made.
+However, for a master artisan at 26th-generation kimono atelier Tomihiro (one of Japan’s top three kimono producers), that’s all they think about every day.
+The setup alone is remarkable.
+Huge wooden foot-operated treadle looms with a dozen moving parts each, thousands of multi-coloured strings of yarn precisely, painstakingly hand-threaded to form beautiful patterns.

 The actual weaving process is even cooler to watch, a stunning feat of hand-foot coordination.
-The craftsperson’s hands blur as they fling threaded shuttles left and right while working the pedals that slide the threads into place.
+The craftsperson’s hands blur as they fling threaded shuttles left and right, all while working the pedals that slide the threads into place.
 Before our eyes, a bolt of cloth starts to take shape.

 Red-handed: the art of safflower dyeing